VenkataTarunKumarMavillapalli/VenkataTarunKumarMavillapalli/README.md

 My philosophy in life is simple: I want to make a difference and impact everything I do.
 My academic background, professional experiences, and continuous pursuit of knowledge reflect my enthusiasm and determination to excel in my field.
 I believe the academy experiences will not only enhance my professional growth but also enable me to make a valuable impact in shaping the future through data-driven approaches.

 ## 📈 Current Work
-I am currently working on my thesis-internship and expect to graduate in September 2024.
+I am currently working on my thesis-internship and expect to graduate early 2025.

 ## 📫 Contact
 Feel free to reach out to me on